pastly/bm/README.md

 - Optionally pin one or more posts to the top of the homepage.
 - Optionally autocreate a table of contents for a post.
 - Keeps track of post time, post modification time, and post author.
+- Quickly change the style of your website with themes

+For more information, see [the wiki][wiki].

 # Branches

-- __master__ should always be the same as the newest release, with possible minor documentation-related fixups due to brainfarts.
+__master__ should always be the same as the newest release, with possible minor documentation-related fixups due to brainfarts.
+If you would like to work on BM, it would most likely be best to branch off of the latest master.

-- __next__ is the active development branch.
-It's _probably_ stable enough to not delete all your posts, and sometimes it will actually do useful things with them.
-Don't count on it.
-- Each release has a tag, and recent ones will have a branch by the same name.
+Each release has a tag.
+They used to have branches by the same name, then the branches got pruned over time, and after v4.0.0 there will be no new release branches.
+Releases will only have tags.

-  Branches will get pruned eventually so only the most recent ones remain, but tags are eternal.
+To follow my work, see the non-master branches at [my personal BM repo][mello-bm-repo].

 # Help and Documentation